Gross and Net Income

-- is a social security tax and it represents 7.3% of your income.
+- is a social security tax and it represents up to 7.75% of your income.

 - Care Insurance

-- is a social security tax and it represents 1.65% of your income.
+- is a social security tax and it represents between 1.275% and 1.775% of your income, depending on the region.

 The average monthly net salary in Germany is around 2 400 EUR, with a minimum income of 1 100 EUR per month.
 According to wikipedia, Germany ranks 12th in list of European countries by average wage.
 Germany is not considered expensive, compared to other European countries.
 The prices of food and housing are only slightly higher than the EU average.